 Long-tail searches are more specific

-Long tail searches make for very little traffic individually, but when put together these searches will likely make up the bulk of your organic search traffic.
+Long tail searches make for very little traffic individually, but when put together they become significant.

 Long-tail keywords are less competitive

-Long tail search terms are less competitive than more generic search terms, simply because these terms aren't used as often.
-This also means long-tail search terms are easier to rank for, and are less expensive for PPC campaigns.
+Long tail terms are less competitive than more generic terms, simply because these terms aren't used as often.
+This also means long-tail terms are easier to rank for, and are less expensive for PPC campaigns.

-In general, the more specific a search term is, the less competitive it is and the easier that search term is to rank for.
+In general, the more specific a term is, the less competitive it is and the easier that term is to rank for.
 For example, suppose you run an organic bakery for cats in downtown Atlanta.
-A search for "Atlanta bakery" will likely be harder to rank for (and produce less valuable traffic) than a more specialized search such as "organic cat treat bakery in Atlanta".
+A search for "Atlanta bakery" will likely be harder to rank for (and produce less targeted traffic) than a more specialized phrase such as "organic cat treat bakery in Atlanta".

 Share this great article with people you like!

 This second term will naturally have less traffic than "Atlanta bakery", but will likely send more motivated users to your site - increasing your conversion rate from organic search.

 After all, would you rather have 1,500 hits from people searching for "Atlanta baker", or 150 more motivated users who arrive at your site by searching for "organic cat treat bakery in Atlanta"?
 I'll take the more focused and qualified traffic any day of the week because this will lower my site's bounce rate and ultimately lead to more revenue.

 - SEO power pages